Since 2017

 Step 2

-3. Pour MILK straight from fridge.
+3. Pour in the milk straight from the fridge.

 Step 3